jomijournal/jomi_wp/wp-content/plugins/redirection/readme.txt

 You can find full details of installing a plugin on the [plugin installation page](http://urbangiraffe.com/articles/how-to-install-a-wordpress-plugin/).

+Full documentation can be found on the [Redirection](http://urbangiraffe.com/plugins/redirection/) page.

 == Frequently Asked Questions ==

 = Why would I want to use this instead of .htaccess? =